 anvil.yaml: The configuration relating to your app as a whole.

-<form name>.py: The Python code for each Form is in a separate file.
+__init__.py: The Python code for each Form is in this file.
 This is exactly the code you see in the Code View of the Editor.

-<form name>.yaml: This file defines the Form’s template, its properties, its components and their properties.
+form_template.yaml: This file defines the Form’s template, its properties, its components and their properties.
+It is a representation of what the visual designer knows about that Form.

-theme: Configuration files relating to the functionality found in the Theme section of the App Browser.
+theme: This contains the configuration files relating to the functionality found in the Theme section of the App Browser.

 assets: The files contained in the Assets part of the Theme section.